Policies and Compliance

 The following policies apply to broadband Internet services offered by PTCI.
 PTCI also offers enterprise level services that can be individually tailored to customer needs.
 Information on enterprise services can be obtained by contacting PTCI, Internet Compliance, PO Box 1188, Guymon, OK 73942 or Contact Us.
 It is PTCI’s policy to provide robust and reliable access to the Internet for all of its residential and commercial end user customers.
 Because network resources are shared by all users, PTCI has implemented the following policies to govern Internet service.
 These policies are designed to: (i) ensure that shared network resources are allocated fairly among all users; (ii) allow users and prospective users to understand service policies and any significant limitations on the service; and (iii) provide a foundation that assures customers that they can rely on consistently receiving the level and quality of service to which they subscribe.
 PTCI does not block access to, nor discriminate against, any lawful website or Internet application and, with respect to fixed Internet access services, supports the ability of users to select and attach the equipment of their choice to the network so long as that equipment: (i) is used for a lawful purpose consistent with PTCI’s Acceptable Use Policy; and (ii) does not harm the network or degrade network performance for other users.
 Customers are encouraged to familiarize themselves with the following policies which are deemed part of their Service Agreement.
 By using PTCI’s Internet service, the customer accepts, agrees to be bound by and to strictly adhere to, these policies.
 The customer also agrees to be responsible for compliance with these policies by third parties, such as friends, family members or guests that make use of the customer’s service accounts or equipment to access the network for any purpose, with or without the permission of the customer.

-5. Payment by User for subscribed services shall be made monthly in advance.
-Overage fees when applicable shall be computed and billed to User in arrears.
+- Payment by User for subscribed services shall be made monthly in advance.
+Overage hours when applicable shall be computed and billed to User in arrears.
 PTCI reserves the right to change fees for services and to add or delete services at any time.
+You may not be logged in more than once per account (for regular accounts).

 PTCI’s service, including broadband access, is limited to authorized User only, is non-transferable and may not be re-sold.
 Broadband service provided to a business premise may not be shared with or made available to residential locations.
 The login ID, password and e-mail address is assigned exclusively to User.
 Providing User’s login ID and/or password to unauthorized persons is a violation of these Terms and Conditions.
 PTCI assumes no responsibility for access to User’s account by unauthorized persons.